Topological dynamics of cosine maps: A model for strongly postcritically separated cosine maps

 \section{A model for strongly postcritically separated cosine maps}

-We defined in the introduction strongly postcritically separated cosine maps.
-In this section we introduce the larger class of strongly postcritically separated maps. \begin{defn}[Strongly postcritically separated functions {\cite{mio_orbifolds}}] A transcendental entire map $f$ is \textit{strongly postcritically separated (sps)} with parameters $(c,\epsilon)$ if: \begin{enumerate}[label=(\alph*)] \item $P_{F}\defeq P(f)\cap F(f)$ is compact; \item $f$ has bounded criticality in $J(f)$; \item for each $z\in J(f)$, $\#(\text{Orb}^+(z)\cap \Crit(f)) \leq c$; \item for all distinct $z,w\in P_J\defeq P(f)\cap J(f)$, $\vert z-w\vert\geq \epsilon \max\{\vert z \vert, \vert w \vert\}$. \end{enumerate} \end{defn} For cosine maps, some conditions in the definition of strongly postcritically separated maps are trivially satisfied, and thus they can be characterized the following way: \begin{prop}[Cosine maps that are strongly postcritically separated] Let $f$ be in the cosine family.
+We defined in the introduction what it means for a cosine map to be strongly postcritically separated.
+This notion, introduced in \cite{mio_orbifolds}, generalizes to some functions in class $\B$: \begin{defn}[Strongly postcritically separated functions] A function $f\in \B$ is \textit{strongly postcritically separated (sps)} if there are constants $c,\epsilon >0$ such that \begin{enumerate}[label=(\alph*)] \item $P_{F}\defeq P(f)\cap F(f)$ is compact; \item $f$ has bounded criticality on $J(f)$; \item for each $z\in J(f)$, $\#(\Orb^+(z)\cap \Crit(f)) \leq c$; \item for all distinct $z,w\in P_J\defeq P(f)\cap J(f)$, $\vert z-w\vert\geq \epsilon \max\{\vert z \vert, \vert w \vert\}$. \end{enumerate} \end{defn} For cosine maps, some conditions in the definition of strongly postcritically separated maps are trivially satisfied, and thus they can be characterized the following way: \begin{prop}[Cosine maps that are strongly postcritically separated] Let $f$ be in the cosine family.
 Then the following are equivalent: \begin{enumerate}[label=(\Alph*)] \item $f$ is strongly postcritically separated; \item $P_F$ is compact and there exists $\epsilon>0$ such that for all distinct $z,w\in P_J$,